Phrasal Verbs in English – Summary

 1. Examples of Phrasal Verbs

 Phrasal Verbs consist of verb + adverb or verb + preposition.
-The meaning of these combination is mostly very different from the verb and the adverb or peposition alone.
+The meaning of these combinations is mostly very different from the verb and the adverb or preposition alone.

 Let's inspect the verb look.
 Together with adverbs or prepositions the phrases have new meanings.
 Study the following examples: